 The situation in Kyiv and western cities is generally calm, although occasional public demonstrations take place in and around the Verkhovna Rada (parliament building) and elsewhere in Kyiv.
-You should remain vigilant and monitor the media for information about possible safety or security risks.
+You should remain vigilant, particularly in the run-up to and aftermath of Independence Day on 24 August, and monitor the media for information about possible safety or security risks.
 Public demonstrations can flare up and turn violent with little warning.

 There has also been a series of small explosions, mainly in the middle of the night, and other security incidents in Kyiv, Kharkiv, Odesa, Kherson and Lviv.
 These have included bombs being placed in pubs and cafes and outside banks.
 There have also been hoax bomb threats, especially in Kyiv.

 On 20 July, a car exploded in the centre of Kyiv resulting in the death of the driver, prominent journalist Pavel Sheremet.
 No other individuals were harmed and Ukraine’s security services are investigating.